Adaptation strategies of artist-led spaces

 Artist-led spaces provide vital access to London’s art world, both for the artists who run them and those they exhibit, who go on to acclaim in larger institutions.
 Regular funding is scarce, however, with many more spaces set up than traditional arts funding could possibly support, the competition is great: stability for artist-led spaces today demands inventive approaches to bringing in money from new sources.

 Realised by artist/hairdresser Daniel Kelly, DKUK provides a platform for engaging diverse audiences with contemporary art in the welcoming environment of a hairdressing salon.
 Kelly has exhibited at the Saatchi Gallery, Whitechapel Gallery, Somerset House, Ancient and Modern, French Rivera, Outpost, Norwich and Matt’s Gallery.
-He has work in the Saatchi collection and is currently an associate of Open School East.
+He has work in the Saatchi collection and is was an associate of Open School East.

 Artists Samuel Levack and Jennifer Lewandowski opened French Riviera, in Bethnal Green as an extension of their long-standing collaboration in 2011.
 The gallery is an exhibition platform for emerging and established international artists.
 Since 2010 Levack and Lewandowski have made music and performed with their band Das Hund, and their work has been shown in the UK, Europe, and the USA.